broadinstitute/hermitcrab/README.md

 poetry install
 ```

 ...which should create a virtual environment and download and install all dependencies.
-I also like the being able to run `hermit` without having to activate the virtual environment, so to do that, I also recommend putting a symlink to the `hermit` executable script into your path.
+I also like the being able to run `hermit` without having to activate the virtual environment (e.g. `poetry shell`), so to do that, I also recommend putting a symlink to the `hermit` executable script into your path.

 For example, I do this by running: